The 7 Man Utd kids Fergie tipped for stardom in 2001 & how they fared

 He left Old Trafford to join Leeds United in 2004 as part of the deal that saw Alan Smith move in the opposite direction.

-The 37-year-old then had spells with Preston, Stoke City, Coventry City, Bury and Blackpool before seeing out his playing career with Port Vale in League Two and then staying on as a coach.
+The utility man then had spells with Preston, Stoke City, Coventry City, Bury and Blackpool before seeing out his playing career with Port Vale in League Two and then staying on as a coach.

 One of the two big success stories from this group, Fletcher recovered from a broken leg and became a regular fixture in United’s midfield under Ferguson.